devdeliw/website/content/qiskit/02_Multi_Qubit.md

 Controlled operations can be performed on both single and multi-qubit states.
 The control or target can be a system of qubits.
 For example, the CCNOT (controlled-controlled NOT) gate, also known as the Toffoli Gate, is a CNOT gate with 2 control qubits and 1 target qubit.
 The target qubit gets inverted if and only if both control qubits are in state $|1\rangle$.

 Now, let's discuss how to generate multi-qubit states.
-We have already learned how to generate single-qubit states using the `Statevector()` class in the previous lesson.
+We have already learned how to generate single-qubit states using the `Statevector()` class in the previous chapter.
 To generate a multi-qubit state, we need to understand how to perform tensor products.

 ---